KonstantinosAng/PyKinect2-PyQtGraph-PointClouds/README.md

 It can also be used to view .ply or .pcd point cloud files.
 Instructions on how to use the main file are written in the **Instructions** chapter.
 In addition, there are 4 track bars created with opencv that can be used to dynamically change the color and the size of the points in the point cloud.
 ## Requirements
-Install all requirements from requirements.txt using the following command
+Install all requirements using the following command:
 ```
 pip install requirement
 ```
-Full list of **all** requirements
+Full list of **all** requirements.
 ```
 * pyqtgraph==0.10.0
 * numpy==1.18.2